lancerkind/example-webapp/README.md

 # Two layered webapp

-This repository contains a simple two-layered application:
+This repository contains a two-layered application:

-1. A **webapp** (frontend) that displays the date and time on the screen.
+1. A **webapp** (frontend) for a fictional tour business in Sri Lanka
 2. A **service** (backend) implemented in Node.js that serves the date and time via a REST API.

 This application can be manually launched on a laptop.
 And the webapp will be deployed via GitHub Actions by